Dynamic Data Augmentation with Gating Networks for Time Series Recognition

 In this paper, we propose a neural network that selects the best ratio of DA methods.
 During training, each DA method is applied to the input data and is fed to the model.
-Inspired by Matsuo et al.~\cite{matsuo2021} who use a gating network to utilize different two modalities, we design the model where each DA method acts as a modality and is combined with the aid of a gating network.
-As illustrated in Fig.~\ref{fig:solution}, the features of each stream are weighted and added by the gating network.
+Inspired by Matsuo et al.~\cite{matsuo2021}, who use a Gating Network to utilize two modalities, we design a model where each DA method acts as a modality and is combined with the aid of a Gating Network.
+As illustrated in Fig.~\ref{fig:solution}, the features of each stream are weighted by the Gating Network and added.
 In addition, a proposed feature consistency loss is used to give a soft constraint that matches the features of each DA method.
-This is to ensure the representation of each DA method is similar enough to not cause conflicts.
+This is to ensure the representation of each DA method is similar enough not to cause conflicts.

-The contributions of this paper are as follows: \begin{itemize} \item We propose the use of a gating network in order to automatically select the best combinations of DA methods.
-At the same time, we also introduce a feature consistency loss to relate the features of each DA method for the gating network. \item One benefit of the proposed model is the explainable ability of the learned weighting parameter of the gating network.
-We analyzed this parameter and discover the meaningful relation between it and the sample distribution. \item We demonstrate that the proposed model performs better than most competitors in many cases when tested on 12 datasets from the 2018 UCR Time Series Archive~\cite{UCRArchive2018}. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize} \item We propose the use of a Gating Network in order to select the best combinations of DA methods automatically.
+At the same time, we also introduce a feature consistency loss to relate the features of each DA method for the Gating Network. \item One benefit of the proposed model is the explainable ability of the learned weighting parameter of the Gating Network.
+We analyzed this parameter and discovered the meaningful relation between it and the sample distribution. \item We demonstrate that the proposed model performs better than most competitors in many cases when tested on 12 datasets from the 2018 UCR Time Series Archive~\cite{UCRArchive2018}. \end{itemize}